IstiCusi/simons-chat/README.md

 - Server inspired by "Network Programming with C" by Van Winkel.
 - FiraCode font used for enhancing the chat interface's readability.

+## TODOs

+- Add client names
+- Add recieve confirmation by header and markers
+- Add file transfer and /event (ringing at the reciever)
+- Add encryption